 Howard Keel’s career had dipped in the years since Seven Brides for Seven Brothers and Kiss Me Kate, reduced to stuff like guest spots on Death Valley Days, and he must have wondered, as he manfully dodged ravenous flora, if he’d survive appearing in a goofy movie like this.
 Lifted from a well-regarded 1951 John Wyndham book, the script and budget let down the project, the score is too busy and the effects range from neat to awful.

-Cinematographer Ted Moore, who steered the first four Bond films, helps provide some creepy atmosphere, while Hungarian director Steve Sekely—who brought forth treasures Revenge of the Zombies, Women in Bondage and Amazon Quest— turned in a movie that was only an hour long, prompting uncredited Freddie Francis to shoot enough additional material to pad the running time to 93 minutes.
-His contribution is the lighthouse siege with the sonically shrieking Ms.Scott and Kieron Moore, who battles the plant horde with a fire hose—melting them with seawater—who would have guessed?
+Cinematographer Ted Moore, who captured the first four Bond films, helps provide some creepy atmosphere.
+Hungarian director Steve Sekely—who brought forth immortal treasures Revenge of the Zombies, Women in Bondage and Amazon Quest— turned in a movie that was only an hour long, prompting uncredited Freddie Francis to shoot enough additional material to pad the running time to 93 minutes.
+His contribution is the lighthouse siege with the sonically shrieking Ms.Scott and Kieron Moore, who battles the plant horde with a fire hose—melting them with…seawater ?

-This earnest, silly, ambitious, slapdash movie has somewhat of a cult following, mostly from people who were kids when it came out.
+This earnest and silly, ambitious and slapdash movie has somewhat of a cult following, mostly from people who were kids when it came out.
 It made $1,900,000 in the States.
-I saw it on a double-bill with The Time Machine when I was ten: my buddy and I were suitably impressed.
+I saw it on a double-bill with The Time Machine: my buddy and I were suitably impressed.
 Actors can’t get much of a fair shake in a movie about 8-foot tall attack-weeds: there is only so much you can do with dialog like “Wait here ” or “Get the hammer and nails”, let alone “I’m not a botanist.”
 Best course of action is to master looking aghast, such as the first victim of plant-rage here, the proverbial night watchman, a category of bit player who have movielands second highest casualty rate, after sentries.